5 Tips to Convince Your Boss You Need New Software

 4. Use Employee Buy-in

 Chances are you are not the only one encountering issues with the current system.
 Like tip #1, quantify the pain of your colleagues as well.
-The boss may find it easy to ignore a single employee but would likely be persuaded by the knowledge that most of the employees share the same pain.
+Your manager may find it easy to ignore a single employee but would likely be persuaded by the knowledge that most of the employees share the same pain.
 ERP software provides benefits for your entire team - from accounting to warehouse staff to salespeople and management.
 This makes the investment a lot more worthwhile.

 5. Get Management Buy-in